How I Use the FOH Restaurant Risk Assessment Template in Pilla

 What good answers look like:

-"We mop up spills when they happen." — Reactive cleaning is good, but you should also have proactive measures like regular floor checks and anti-slip surfaces.
+"We mop up spills when they happen."
+Reactive cleaning is fine, but it's not enough on its own.
+I'd want to see proactive measures too: regular floor checks, anti-slip surfaces, proper drainage mats behind the bar.

 Who may be harmed by manual handling activities?
 This question is trying to identify who may be harmed by this hazard only – All staff may carry items but not all staff work FOH.
 Identify job roles who work FOH and will be affected by this hazard.
 What are you already doing to control the risks?